iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 ---
-title: 'Get Started: Data Versioning'
+title: 'Get Started: Data and Model Versioning'
-description: 'Get started with data versioning in DVC.
+description: 'Get started with data and model versioning in DVC.
 Learn how to use a regular Git workflow for datasets and ML models, without storing large files in Git.'
 ---